decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-third-party.md

 3. Install the Heroku CLI.
 Do this via `npm i -g heroku`, or see [their documentation](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) for alternatives.

 4. Create a git repository for your project.
+Use any tool you prefer for this, like [GitHub desktop](https://desktop.github.com/).
+To use git from the command line:

-   a) Create with `git init`
+   a) Create a new repository by running `git init` in the project folder at root level

    b) Do `git add .` and `git commit -m 'your commit text`